Poi Dog: Mixed dog or mutt (or I'lio in Hawaiian)

 April 20 - Dogs at Halawa District Park

-Drop off and pick up times will be assigned.
-Drop off will be either 8 am or 1 p.m.
+Drop off and pick up times will be assigned for dogs - morning or afternoon.
+Cats are dropped off at 8 am.
 Owners will be called for pick up.

 Sterilization fees are: